Alan-Nixon/util-functions-nodejs/Readme.md

 19. other validations

     validateURL, validateCreditCard, validateIPV4, validateDate, validateHexColor, validateMACAddress, validateIPv6, validateUUID, validateCreditCardCVV, validateLatitude, validateLongitude, validateHTMLTag, validateCountryCode, validatePassportNumber, validateBinary, validateYouTubeURL, validateMongoObjectId

+20. formatDate

+   send your date here and it will update the string and return back

+21. getRelativeTime

 package name is util-functions and the functions that i created from the problems that i have faced it will have updates in future and if you have any suggetions or error occurs then contact me in this email
 "alannixon2520@gmail.com" if you have any problems then share it with me. i will try to add the functions in my package